 Maybelline dream matte mousse is one of the first and most recognisable mousse foundations.

 Colour correcting creams are similar to BB creams and provides colour with a slight tint.
-CC creams are hydrating and contain anti-aging ingredients.
+CC creams are hydrating and contain anti-ageing ingredients.

 This comes in a pressurised canister like insecticide.
 You apply the foundation by spraying it directly on your face and comes out with a light mist for an airbrushed finish.
 Alternatively, you can spray it on a kabuki brush and then buff it into your skin.
 Spray foundations provide light to full coverage.
 I am not very familiar with this type of foundation and have never used one before, as they are just becoming widely available.